All Are Welcome Literature Guide

 Ask: How do you think your friends are like you and different from you?
-How do you show kindness to people who are differnt from you?
+How do you show kindness to people who are different from you?
 What are some kind things you do for each other?
 Why is it important to be kind?

 Show: Look at all of the children and parents saying hello and goodbye.
 Talk about how each home is different.
 Everyone practices different routines, faiths, eating habits, and ways of getting to school.
-Families have different color hair, skin, and eyes and come from places from all around the world.
+Families have different hair, skin, and eye color and come from places from all around the world.
 As we read the book, look carefully at the interesting kids and activities, and talk about the many differences you see.
 Think about why the differences make each person interesting and the school community stronger.